jodal/pyspotify/docs/quickstart.rst

 If you've read the libspotify documentation, you may have noticed that libspotify itself isn't thread safe.
-This means that you must take care to never call libspotify functions from two threads at the same time, and to finish your work with any pointers--e.g. strings--returned by libspotify functions before calling the next libspotify function.
+This means that you must take care to never call libspotify functions from two threads at the same time, and to finish your work with any pointers, e.g. strings, returned by libspotify functions before calling the next libspotify function.
 In summary, you'll need to use a single thread for all your use of libspotify, or protect all libspotify function calls with a single lock.